jan-1995/ML_Churn_Prediction/README.md

 **Email:** janhaider040@gmail.com 📧

-We look forward to hearing from you and working together to further improve this project or address any questions you may have! 🤝
+I look forward to hearing from you and working together to further improve this project or address any questions you may have! 🤝